Silt brush fire kept from spreading to nearby construction business

 Two water tenders, two type 6 engines and one type 3 engine were deployed, while Garfield County Sheriff’s deputies closed off a section of roadway.

-Sackett does not know the cause of the fire at this time, but said it originally started at the side of the road.
+Sackett does not know the cause of the fire at this time but said it originally started at the side of the road.
 CRFR personnel were investigating the site Tuesday morning.

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.